NoroffFEU/development-platforms/docker-case-study.md

 ## Introduction

 Making sure applications work the same way on different computers can be a challenge.
 That is where Docker comes in.
 Docker packages software and its dependencies together into a standardized unit called a container, so it can run on any hardware and in various environments without causing compatibility issues.
+Docker was created to adress the problem of software development, distribution, and deployment accross different environments and operating systems.
+Docker improves consistency, portability, scalability, and resource efficiency during software development.

 ## Brief History